rikhuijzer/DataFramesFork.jl/docs/src/man/metadata.md

 `:col` column some metadata is defined.

-Although `hascolmetadata` is guaranteed to return `Bool` value in DataFrames.jl it is recommended to check its return value against `true` and `false` explicitly using the `===` operator.
-The reason is that, in generic code, `hascolmetadata` is also allowed to return `nothing` if the queried object does not support attaching metadata.
+Although `hascolmetadata` is guaranteed to return `Bool` value in DataFrames.jl in generic code it is recommended to check its return value against `true` and `false` explicitly using the `===` operator.
+The reason is that, in code accepting any Tables.jl table, `hascolmetadata` is also allowed to return `nothing` if the queried object does not support attaching metadata to a column.

 ### Contract for `metadata`